CrisisCleanup/crisis-cleanup-mobile-app-ui-tests/README.md

 List devices

 - Android `adb devices`
-- iOS `xcrun simctl list devices booted`
+- iOS `xcrun simctl list devices booted` (only simulators are supported at the moment, devices will fail)

 Full test command